hor00s/phishSploit/README.md

   # That should be enought for most of the services to work
 ```

-Ngrok service does not work out of the box.
+- Ngrok service does not work out of the box.
 To install:

 ```
   Create an account to ngrok: https://ngrok.com/
   Get your auth-token
-  Download the app: https://ngrok.com/download Navigate to the same directory that the `ngrok.exe` is downloaded Open terminal: ngrok config add-authtoken TOKEN
+  Download the app: https://ngrok.com/download Navigate to the same directory that the `ngrok.exe` is downloaded Open terminal
+  $ ngrok config add-authtoken <TOKEN>
 ```

 ## ~ Keep it fun, safe and legal!